ajithsolairaj/ajithsolairaj/README.md

     -------
     MISSION :
     -------
-              To become a outstanding full stack web developer, where me and my team contribution plays a major role  to experience the best and comfort in using our web apps with the implementation of responsive web design and great User experience.
+                    To excel as a proficient backend developer specializing in Node.js, AWS, and cloud technologies, where my expertise and collaborative efforts significantly contribute to delivering scalable and reliable backend solutions, prioritizing efficiency and innovation.

    ------
    VISION :
    ------
-             The ability to contribute and to create a interactive web pages using current cutting edge technologies and to keep myself up-to-date of new technologies that are ahead in the web development market.
+             To leverage my skills in Node.js and AWS to architect robust backend systems, incorporating cutting-edge technologies to optimize performance and scalability.
+I aspire to stay ahead of industry trends, continuously expanding my knowledge in backend development and cloud computing.

    -----
    GOALS :
    -----
-            To build a outstanding career in the field of web development and To outreach great minds and great aspirants in the IT field and To lead a team in smart, innovative and efficient manner
+            To build a outstanding career in the field of backend development, multi-cloud computing & devops practices and To outreach great minds and great aspirants in the IT field and To lead a team in smart, innovative and efficient manner